 However, further development of the site will require avoidance of take of desert kit fox (Vulpes macrotis arsipus) occupying the site.
 Desert kit fox are known to occupy burrows detected within a berm below the security fence of the SEGS Units III - V area and confirmed occupied by at least two adults during biological monitoring during decommissioning.
-Desert kit fox are considered a specialstatus species and protected under California Code of Regulations, title 14, section 460 relative to California furbearers, whereby desert kit fox cannot be "taken" (i.e., injured, killed) at any time.
+Desert kit fox are considered a special-status species and protected under California Code of Regulations, title 14, section 460 relative to California furbearers, whereby desert kit fox cannot be "taken" (i.e., injured, killed) at any time.
 In addition, other special-status species could occupy the site that have not previously been detected on site during biological monitoring, especially if redevelopment activities do not occur immediately and the site remains undeveloped for an extended time period.

-San Bernardino County will assume jurisdiction over the area upon removal of the SEGS Units III, IV and V from the SEGS VI and VII site boundary.
+San Bernardino County will assume jurisdiction over the area upon removal of the SEGS Unit VI from the SEGS Unit VII site boundary.
 Per the Letter of Approval issued as part of the Approval Package for Resurgence Solar I and II, the developer must ascertain compliance with all LORS and any other requirements of federal, state, county and local agencies that may apply for the development and operation of the approved land use.
 The project owner must therefore be responsible for coordination with California Department of Fish and Wildlife (CDFW) and San Bernardino County for compliance with all LORS as they pertain to biological resources.
 In addition, the project owner is responsible for coordination with CDFW and U.S. Fish and Wildlife Service, as needed, for other special-status species encountered on site.
-The project owner plans to develop a Resurgence Solar Desert Kit Fox Management Plan, which will be provided to CDFW for review.
+The project owner has developed a SEGS VI & VII and Resurgence Solar I & II Solar Desert Kit Fox Management Plan, which has been provided to the CEC Compliance Project Manager and CDFW for review.

-• CULTURAL RESOURCES.
-The cultural resources literature prepared during the licensing and construction phases of the SEGS III - VII area indicates that four previous cultural resource studies were conducted on or adjacent to the project site (Lerch 1986; Norris and Carrico 1978; Reynolds 1986; Reynolds et al. 1987).
+CULTURAL RESOURCES.
+The cultural resources literature prepared during the licensing and construction phases of the SEGS VI and VII areas indicate that three previous cultural resource studies were conducted on or adjacent to the project site (Lerch 1986; Norris and Carrico 1978; Reynolds et al. 1987).

-The SEGS Units III - V once contained eight recorded cultural resources:
+The SEGS Unit VI contained five previously recorded cultural resources: